 Hartwell House: a luxury stay with the Downton Abbey factor

-The swimming pool was now occupied by small children (which was fine) and on the poolside were noisy parents which wasn’t, so I headed outdoors to find the hydrotherapy pool and the outdoor salt plunge pool.
-Here there were more comfy loungers and so it was bliss to gently snooze on one while drying off in the sun.
+After a lovely relaxing swim I headed outdoors to find the hydrotherapy pool and the outdoor salt plunge pool.
+Here there were yet more comfy loungers and so it was bliss to gently snooze on one while drying off in the sun.
 There were magazines to read – lots with titles such as Your Wedding – and I could have stayed there for hours if it wasn’t for the fact that it seemed to be the perfect time for a gin and tonic.

 There was a wide-ranging menu with lots of options which could be a starter or main course size, which I always think is a very civilised idea, and a hefty emphasis on fresh, natural ingredients such as homemade linguine, Wiltshire lamb and Devon crab.